SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 The :command:`run` sub-command does the following:

 #.
-Execute the :ref:`salishsea-prepare` via the :ref:`SalishSeaCmdAPI` to set up a temporary run directory from which to execute the Salish Sea NEMO run.
+Execute the :ref:`salishsea-prepare` via the :ref:`SalishSeaCmdAPI` to set up a temporary run directory from which to execute the SalishSeaCast NEMO run.
 #.
 Create a :file:`SalishSeaNEMO.sh` job script in the run directory.
    The job script: